NUST Health Services

-- To make women aware that cervical cancer can only be detected by a Pap Smear and if diagnosed early, it can be cured.
+- to make women aware that cervical cancer can be detected by a pap smear and if diagnosed early can be cured;

-- To sensitize women who are sexually active, regardless of their age or marital status to undergo a Pap Smear annually.
+- to sensitize women who are sexually active regardless of their age or marital status to undergo a pap smear;

-- To inform women that the test will reveal the type of infection present in the vagina
+- inform women that the test will reveal the type of infection in the vagina and